Baby Love

 Those who had had an insecure attachment to their mothers as infants seemed to experience more difficulty dealing with conflict and emotion as adults.

-What’s more, if someone grew up with a secure attachment, that wasn’t just good for him or her but for his or her partner as well: Partners recovered better from conflicts if they were romantically involved with someone who had been securely attached to his or her mother as an infant.
+What’s more, if someone grew up with a secure attachment, that wasn’t just good for them but for their partner as well: Partners recovered better from conflicts if they were romantically involved with someone who had been securely attached to their mother as an infant.
 And having a partner who recovered better from conflict was linked to greater relationship satisfaction and more positive emotions about their relationship overall.

 However, the researchers point out that our romantic destinies aren’t entirely determined by the time we’re toddlers.
 Among participants who had had an insecure attachment as a child, those who had found an emotionally stable and committed romantic partner as a young adult were more likely to still be in their relationship two years later, at age 23.